Christianity in Xinjiang

-Christianity is a minority religion in Xinjiang, an autonomous region of China.
-The two dominant ethnic groups, the Uyghurs and Han Chinese, predominantly follow Islam and Chinese folk religion, respectively, and very few people from either group are known to be Christian.
+Christianity in Xinjiang, China, is a minority religion.
+The two dominant ethnic groups, the Uyghurs (44.96%) and Han Chinese (42.24%), predominantly follow Islam and Chinese folk religion, respectively, and very few people from either group are known to be Christian.

 Demographics

 According to the Chinese General Social Survey of 2009, Christians in Xinjiang accounted of 1% of the population.
 According to Asia Harvest, estimates from 2020 suggest that of the entire population (24,992,119) about 3.77% is Christian (942,897).

+In 2016, the white book Current Status of Xinjiang Freedom of Religion by Chinese government stated has Protestant church for 227, Catholic church for 26, Eastern Orthodox churches for 3.

 History

-The Church of the East, commonly known as Nestorians, reached Central Asia, Mongolia and China by the seventh century.
+The Church of the East, reached Central Asia, Mongolia and China by the seventh century.
 The Turpan texts dating to the ninth and tenth centuries include translations of Christian sacred texts into several languages, including Christian Old Turkic.
 The tribe of the Keraites was known to be predominantly Christian from the 11th century and to the time of Genghis Khan.
 Likewise the Naiman and Ongud tribes were evangelised from the 11th century.
 The Uighur people were later Islamised.